Usage

 [unknown] [tagged] [vlan vlan] [priority priority] [dscp dscp]

-Advertise a specific network policy for the given ports (or for
+Advertise a specific network policy for the given ports (or

 » voice